o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot.md

 > 1. Importing URDF/XACRO files requires ROS-ready project with a ROS Gem enabled.
 Please refer to the [Project Configuration section](project-configuration.md) for details.
 > 2. In this section it is assumed, you have already created a O3DE project.
 Additional information on creating a robotic project can be found in the [Creating a Robotic Simulation section](creating-robotic-simulation.md)
 > 3. When using a XACRO files which are a part of a ROS workspace, it may be required to build the workspace first.
 Otherwise, the importer may fail to find all required files.
-Please refer to the documentation of the workspace for building instructions (typically you have to place it in the `src` folder of your ROS workspace and perform `colcon build`).
+Please refer to the documentation of the robot's description package for building instructions (typically you have to place it in the `src` folder of your ROS workspace and perform `colcon build`).

 #### Parsing URDF/XACRO file